Learning to Infer Generative Template Programs for Visual Concepts: Experiment Details

 \subsubsection{Ground-Truth Segmentations}

 Here we describe how we source ground-truth segmentations for each domain.

-For 2D layouts, we produce these as a part of the way we designour meta-procedures.
+For 2D layouts, we produce these as a part of the way we design our meta-procedures.
 Each primitive group in these specifications is given a semantic label.
 We evaluate over all concepts in the test set.

 For 3D shapes, we record the PartNet hierarchy annotation for each primitive of each shape structure we use~\cite{PartNet}.
 Then within each test-set concept, we search for a group of 5 inputs that use the same semantic parts in their shape structures.
 If we find such a group, then this is the group from the concept we use during co-segmentation tasks.
 From our 100 test set groups, we find such co-segmentation inputs for 94 of them.